dbpedia/dnkg-pilot/cartridges/kadaster/bag/README.md

-# Overview of the BAG → DBPedia transformation
+# Overview of the BAG → DBpedia transformation

 This is a simple overview to ensure that mappings from BAG to DBpedia are consistent throughout the various `construct` queries in this